 Following Daesh’s expansion into the country in 2014, there have been numerous and frequent terrorist attacks, and levels of violence remain high.
-The UN has reported that at least 7,515 civilians were killed by terrorism and violence during 2015.
-This trend has continued in 2016.
+The UN has reported that at least 3,298 civilians were killed by terrorism and violence during 2017.

-Terrorist attacks are common in Baghdad city, where Daesh frequently targets the Iraqi government, security forces and Shia civilians.
-Attacks have also occurred in the Kurdistan Region with a small number in Erbil and its surrounds in 2015.
+In Baghdad city, Daesh frequently targets the Iraqi government, security forces and Shia civilians.
+Attacks often result in high numbers of fatalities.
+Attacks have also occurred in the Kurdistan Region.

 Foreign nationals, including those of non-western appearance, are high value targets for terrorists, insurgents and criminals.
 Indiscriminate attacks against public places and Iraqi civilians also occur.